djinilabs/timeclout/README.md

-# TT3 - Team Time & Turnover Management
+# TT3 - Team Time Table

 **Transform your team scheduling with intelligent automation and comprehensive workforce management**